Propylamphetamine

-Propylamphetamine (code name PAL-424; also known as N-propylamphetamine or NPA) is a psychostimulant of the amphetamine family which was never marketed.
+Propylamphetamine (code name PAL-424; also known as N-propylamphetamine or NPA) is a central nervous system psychostimulant and substituted amphetamine which was never marketed.
 It was first developed in the 1970s, mainly for research into the metabolism of, and as a comparison tool to, other amphetamines.

 Propylamphetamine is inactive as a dopamine releasing agent in vitro and instead acts as a low-potency dopamine reuptake inhibitor with an IC_{50} of 1,013 nM.
 The drug can be N-dealkylated to form amphetamine (10–20% excreted in urine after 24 hours).
 A study in rats found propylamphetamine to be approximately 4-fold less potent than amphetamine.